OneUptime/oneuptime/helm-chart/public/fyipe/README.md

 If you want to expose MongoDB out to the internet, run `install` or `upgrade` with --set mongodb.ingress.enabled=true.
 You'll see an ingress service for mongodb created with which you can access mongodb data on your cluster.

-## Minikube
+## Minikube / Microk8s

 `service.type`
-For minikube, set this to NodePort, elsewhere use ClusterIP
+For minikube, set this to NodePort, elsewhere use LoadBalancer

 ## Modifying default params